IfedayoAwe/The-Nips-Crib/README.md

 * Password Reset Function: This uses the default django PasswordResetView, PasswordResetDoneView, PasswordResetConfirmView, PasswordResetCompleteView and sends a reset link to the users email.

+* Password Reset API: API view to reset password, if forgotten.
+It sends the token to the email of the user which can then be tested in postman..

 * Profile CRUD operations: The program includes the ability for a user to update their username, email and profile pictures although a default profile picture is given once the user is created.

 * Profile CRUD operations API: The program includes the API view for a user to update their username, email and profile pictures although a default profile picture is given once the user is created.
 If a user's email contains uppercase, it would be converted to all lowercase, an aspect ratio of 1:1 and size maximum 2mb is compulsory for profile picture updates.